 You should answer it truthfully as the US Visa stamp says, you cannot select the wrong option here.
 The US Consular system already has this information captured, so you should not try to lie or change it otherwise.
 If you do so, you could be penalized for stating the wrong information on the DS-160 form.

 US Visa Dropbox Eligibility with ‘Clearance Received’ or ‘Department Authorization’?

-It looks like in below screenshot for H1B Visa Dropbox Questionnaire and the moment you select “Yes”, the system will automatically exit you out of the wizard and ask you to schedule in-person interview.
+It looks like in the below screenshot for the H1B Visa Dropbox Questionnaire and the moment you select “Yes”, the system will automatically exit you out of the wizard and ask you to schedule an in-person interview.

-In general, it should be fine and would not directly impact your future US Visa stamping chances.
-Having said that, what it does indicate is that there was some issue with your name or any other details in their systems, you may be subject to few more questions or screening in some places.
-So, be prepared with all the documentation, in case any questions arise.
-Also, as mentioned above, you may not be able to get the US Visa renewal using Dropbox option.
+It would not directly impact your future US Visa stamping chances.
+Having said that, what it does indicate is that there was some issue with your name or any other details in their systems, you may be subject to a few more questions or screening in some places.
+So, be prepared with all the documentation in case any questions arise.
+Also, as mentioned above, you may not be able to get the US Visa renewal using the Dropbox option.